 The Milwaukee Municipal Court Case Information System has been created to make accessing case information convenient for everyone.
 This site includes data on the following types of cases: Municipal ordinance and traffic violations occurring within the limits of the City of Milwaukee, and Parking citations contested in court.

 The Homestead Credit is a tax benefit for renters and homeowners with low or moderate incomes.
 It is designed to lessen the impact of rent and property taxes.
 Qualifying persons can get back some or all of their state taxes withheld during the year.
 Those who do not have earnings, or whose earnings were too small to have taxes withheld, can get extra cash back from the State.
 If you meet all of the qualifications, you must complete a Wisconsin Homestead Credit Claim,Schedule H or Schedule H-EZ, to determine the amount of any benefit available.

 Changes to Housing Discrimination Prohibited Ordinance for City of Milwaukee, Section 109-5 states: “No person may engage in any act of discrimination with respect to housing against any individual on the basis of sex, race, religion, color, national origin or ancestry, age, disability, lawful source of income, marital status, sexual orientation, gender identity or expression, past or present membership in the military service, familial status, or based upon affiliation with, or perceived affiliation with any of these protected categories.”

 If you are having issues with your tenants please consider contacting the Neighborhood Housing Office for mediation.
-A Roommate Contract is available online here for tenants to mediate their personal issues.
+A Roommate Contract is available online for tenants to mediate their personal issues.
 The state also provides a Landlord Tenant Guide with answers to commonly asked question and suggestions for resolutions to tenant/landlord issues.